 Schmidhuber defines beauty as the compressibility of a data set (Schmidhuber, 2007).
 He claims that the beauty we see in a face, a poem, a sunset or a theory all stem from the same property - something about the observation allows us to store a large amount of information with a small amount of memory.
+Hudson (2011) tested this connection by comparing compression ratios of pieces of music that had been run through various lossless compression algorithms.
+He found that those pieces that were of a style considered typically “beautiful” (such as choral and orchestral masterpieces) where more highly compressible than pop, rock, techno and random noise.

 Schmidhuber goes on to define interestingness, novelty, surprise, or fun as the change with respect to time of the required memory footprint for storing information about an object or idea.
 In other words, something is fun or interesting if it allows an agent to see beauty in a new place (i.e. to compress data which previously seemed incompressible).
+Well before Schmidhuber developed his theory, Davis (1971) ran a study attempting to figure out which theories people found “interesting”.
+Davis concluded that uninteresting theories confirmed an assumption of the participant, but interesting theories denied an assumption.
+Meaning, those ideas which participants found interesting were ones that allowed participants to recode their views of the world.

 Schmidhuber says that in order to find something interesting (i.e. compressible), the observations an agent makes about the world must be neither predictably regular nor random.
 Instead, data from such observations must be “...regular in a way that is new with respect to the observer's current knowledge, yet learnable.”
 What does this say about an agent’s preferred difficulty level for a novel task?
 If fun is proportional to the ability to compress observational data, then in order to increase fun it is necessary to increase the rate at which an agent learns how to incorporate data into a new compression scheme.
 Meaning, the measure of fun is the rate at which the agent learns.
 If a series of tasks is so easy as to not require an agent to extend its capabilities, then that set of tasks will not be fun for the agent.
 Similarly, if the agent has so little knowledge or ability that the outcomes of a task seem random, there will be no compression of data and therefore no fun.
 Schmidhuber’s theory of fun leads to the conclusion that a moderate level of difficulty is ideal to produce the maximal amount of fun.

-Frustration, arousal and the Yerkes-Dodson law
+Frustration, arousal, Yerkes-Dodson, and Vygotsky’s zone of proximal development.
 While the idea of frustration might normally have negative associations, this paper will now argue that frustration can be an important aspect of fun.
 What is frustration?
-The Merriam-Webster online dictionary defines frustration as “a feeling of anger or annoyance caused by being unable to do something.”
+Dollard, Miller, Doob, Mowrer and Sears (1939) define frustration as the result of “an interference with the occurrence of an instigated goal-response”.
 In other words, frustration is the result of failure at a task at which one wanted to succeed.

-Frustration can increase levels of arousal.
-What is arousal?
-Merriam-Webster online defines arousal as “a state of heightened physiological activity”.
 Studies show that physiological arousal increases with frustration.
-For instance, Doob & Kirshenbaum (1971) found that exposure to frustration leads to higher blood pressure.
-Similarly, Hokanson & Burgess (1964) used frustration to increase the heart rates of participants by 20 beats per minute.
+For instance, Ivory and Kalyanaraman (2007) found that while playing video games, participants’ frustration correlated well with physiological arousal levels even when the games were non-violent.